Garribaldi/angular-monorepo/README.md

 - migrate from moment.js to **Day.js** (https://www.npmjs.com/package/dayjs)
 - update to Angular 16
 - update to Nx 16
+- make page responsive

 ## Setup Project

-After cloning from repository, run `npm install` and after that, run `npm dedupe`.
+After cloning from repository, run ``npm install`` and after that, run ``npm dedupe``.

 Angular and a custom webpack which uses the Define plugin run into issues because of mismatching versions ob webpack.
-Such a config is used in `apps/demo/webpack.config.js`.
+Such a config is used in ``apps/demo/webpack.config.js``.

-Building the project results in an error **"Error: Module parse failed: parser.destructuringAssignmentPropertiesFor is not a function..."**.
+Building the project results in an error __"Error: Module parse failed: parser.destructuringAssignmentPropertiesFor is not a function..."__.
-`@angular-devkit/build-angular` depends on webpack@5.76.1, while every other dependency uses a newer version.
+``@angular-devkit/build-angular`` depends on webpack@5.76.1, while every other dependency uses a newer version.

-You can visualize this mismatch with `npm list webpack`.
+You can visualize this mismatch with ``npm list webpack``.

 With dedupe you "downgrade" every dependency to webpack@5.76.1.